RAHULMAKANE12/Web_event_management/README.md

 # Web_event_management
-So this is ,y project where I want to add clubs and their events in my website
+So this is my project where I want to add clubs and their events in my website